antonynavarro/Visualization_of_geolocated_data/README.md

-# Visualisation de données géolocalisées
+# Visualisation of geolocated data
 The objective of this problem is to visualize various collections of data geolocated on a map, using `fltk`.
 We will rely for this on publicly available data available, for example on the government site dedicated to “open data”, [data.gouv.fr](http://data.gouv.fr).